bbatsov/emacsredux/_posts/2026-07-13-replacing-flyspell-with-jinx.md

   have sold me on it.
-- A much nicer correction UI. `M-$` (`jinx-correct`) pops up a `completing-read` menu (lovely if you're using `vertico`) with the suggestions, and below them - entries for saving the word to your personal dictionary, as a file-local word, or just for the current session. `C-u M-$` corrects all the misspellings in the buffer in one go.
+- A much nicer correction UI. `M-$` (`jinx-correct`) pops up a `completing-read` menu (lovely if you're using `vertico`) with the suggestions, plus entries for saving the word.
+More on that in a bit.

 ## The Setup